rdnfn/feedback-forensics/docs/installation.md

 ## API Configuration (secrets.toml)

 To use Feedback Forensics for annotating your own datasets, you need to configure API keys for the AI models used in the annotation process.
-This is done through a `secrets.toml` file.
+This can either be done through a `secrets.toml` file or by setting environment variables (`OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, or `OPENROUTER_API_KEY`) whenever running annotations.

 ### Setting up secrets.toml